AimerGDiaz/Codes_Repository/README.md

-repository on the cloud, or should I say, on the bottom of the ocean with several copies in several sites of the world, for today and maybe, just maybe, even available on a post-global ecological disaster era, available physically but not online 🤭.
+repository on the cloud, or should I say, on the bottom of the ocean with several copies in several sites of the world, for today and maybe, just maybe, even available on a post-global ecological disaster era, available physically but not online.

 I will try to indicate here the structure of all the folders of this repository, each folder anyway will have more information with its own R